|Climate change is one of the great moral challenges of our time. To meet that challenge, Trinity Church launched Reclaiming Eden, which aims to:

 The Episcopal Church has made certain commitments to the Care of Creation, recognizing how we, as a community of faith, can nurture a loving, liberating, life-giving relationship with God’s Creation.
 We as a church have recognized that we find ourselves in an urgent moment, and in response, have pledged ourselves to protect and renew the Earth and all who call it home.

-During our journey of Lent, we are asked to reflect on a more individual level as to how we can respond, within the context of our own lives, to live Jesus’ Way of Love in relation to the Earth.
+As people of faith, we are asked to reflect on a more individual level as to how we can respond, within the context of our own lives, to live Jesus’ Way of Love in relation to the Earth.
 Just as The Episcopal Church as a whole has pledged itself to the work of Creation Care, so we are called to pledge ourselves to that work in whatever ways make sense in our particular circumstances.

-The Pledge for the Care of Creation on the inserted page gives some suggestions from The Episcopal Church about some specific actions one might take.
-On the next page of this brochure, we suggest adopting the Carbon Tracker as a tool for your own Care of Creation Pledge, and list the 6 Big Actions that we will be focusing on during the Lenten season and beyond in our efforts and presentations here at Trinity.
+The Pledge for the Care of Creation gives some suggestions from The Episcopal Church about some specific actions one might take.
+On the next page of this brochure, we suggest adopting the Carbon Tracker as a tool for your own Care of Creation Pledge and list the 6 Big Actions that we will be focusing on during the Lenten season and beyond in our efforts and presentations here at Trinity.

 Our hope and invitation is that by Earth Sunday on April 28 (the Sunday right after Easter Day), each of us might have discerned what our personal Pledge for the Care of Creation will be.